Codential-ai/AiNativeDevExample/README.md

 ## Further Reading

-- `AGENT.md` - Application overview for Claude Code context
+- `AGENTS.md` - Application overview for all agents context